 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
 The Trust is exposed to interest rate fluctuations on its bank debt that bears a floating rate of interest.
-As at December 31, 2020, if interest rates had been 1% higher with all other variables held constant, earnings for the year would have been approximately \$1.9 million lower, due to higher finance costs.
+As at December 31, 2021, if interest rates had been 1% higher with all other variables held constant, earnings for the year would have been approximately \$2.7 million lower, due to higher finance costs.
 An equal and opposite impact would have occurred to earnings had interest rates been 1% lower.
-The Trust has an interest rate swap that was initiated in 2019 and that expires in November 2021.
-The interest rate swap allows for a fixed interest rate of 1.50% in replace of LIBOR on \$50.0 million notional amount of USD debt.
+The Trust has two interest rate swaps that were both initiated during 2021: an interest rate swap initiated in May 2021 that allows for a fixed interest rate of 0.35% instead of LIBOR on \$25.0 million notional amount of USD debt and an interest rate swap initiated in December 2021 that allows for a fixed interest rate of 0.74% instead of LIBOR on \$50.0 million notional amount of USD debt.
+Both of which are due to expire in June 2023.
+The Trust also had an interest rate swap that expired in November 2021 that allowed for a fixed interest rate of 1.50% instead of LIBOR on \$50.0 million notional amount of USD debt.

-Capital Management
+Capital management

 The Board's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.
-Capital consists of unitholders' capital, a \$330.0 million revolving credit facility (increased to \$400.0 million subsequent to December 31, 2020 - refter to Note 7 for further details), a \$23.0 million accordion facility, \$100.0 million of convertible debentures and retained earnings.
+Capital consists of unitholders' capital, a \$400.0 million revolving credit facility, a \$23.0 million accordion facility, \$100.0 million of convertible debentures and retained earnings.
 The Board of Directors monitors the return on capital as well as the level of distributions to common unitholders.
+Subsequent to December 31, 2021, as described further in Note 14, the Trust issued an additional \$65.0 million of senior unsecured debentures.

 The Trust manages capital by monitoring certain debt covenants set out in its credit facility.
-The Trust has a maximum senior debt to contracted EBITDA of 2.5:1 which can extend to 3.0:1 for a period of 90 days (subsequent to December 31, 2020 an amendment was agreed to that increased this maximum to 3.0:1 which can extend to 3.5:1 for a period of 90 days, strictly only for the March 2021 and June 2021 reporting periods, then going back to 2.5:1 and 3.0:1 by September 30, 2021).
+The Trust has a maximum senior debt to contracted EBITDA covenant of 2.5:1 which can extend to 3.0:1 for a period of 90 days.
 Contracted EBITDA is defined as net income before interest expense, income taxes, depreciation and amortization, bad debt expense, realized and unrealized foreign exchange gains or losses and unit-based compensation expenses, the Trust can include twelve months of revenue from partners that are less than twelve months from closing and must exclude revenue from partners for the portion that was redeemed or repurchased and for distributions that have been accrued and are past due.
 The Trust has a fixed charge coverage ratio covenant of 1:1.
 Additionally, a minimum tangible net worth requirement of \$450.0 million is in place.
 Tangible net worth is defined as unitholders equity less intangible assets.
-The Trust was in compliance with all debt covenants at December 31, 2020 (please refer to Note 7 for actual ratios as of December 31, 2020).
+The Trust was in compliance with all debt covenants at December 31, 2021 (please refer to Note 7 for actual ratios as of December 31, 2021).
 In order to acquire more distributions, the Trust can access its credit facility for investing activity.
-Any funding requirements for acquisitions in excess of availability under the credit facility will require the Trust to access public equity markets and manage the business within the bank covenants.
+Any funding requirements for acquisitions in excess of availability under the credit facility will require the Trust to access capital markets and manage the business within the bank covenants.
 There were no significant changes in the Trust's approach to capital management.